SamLukeYes/archiso-surface/README.md

 For technical details, see [ArchWiki](https://wiki.archlinux.org/index.php/Archiso#Build_the_ISO)

 ### Creating live medium
 See [ArchWiki](https://wiki.archlinux.org/index.php/USB_flash_installation_medium).
 Please note that *this ISO is only designed for UEFI*.
 It might boot from BIOS, but entirely untested, and the legacy bootloader may be removed in the future.
-For the reason why I keep it for now, see the paragraph below.
+For the reason why I keep it for now, see the [known issue](https://github.com/SamLukeYes/archiso-surface#not-ventoy-compatible) below.
-#### Boot with Ventoy
-Though I mainly test this ISO with Ventoy, it is not actually [Ventoy Compatible](https://www.ventoy.net/en/compatible.html).
-In order to make it work with Ventoy, this live system keeps `syslinux` installed as legacy bootloader, and renames `linux-surface` image to `linux`, making Ventoy do proper hook as it does on a "standard" archiso.
-This is quite a dirty workaround.
-If you've figured out how to make an archiso in a Ventoy Compatible way, please open an issue or a pull request.

 ## Installation Guide
 For Arch Linux Installation Guide, please refer to [ArchWiki](https://wiki.archlinux.org/index.php/Installation_guide).
 Here are some additional notes.

+### Run Reflector Manually
+Since April, 2021, `reflector` in this ISO will not run automatically.
+You can choose to run it or not at your option.

 ### Surface Kernel Installation
 You can do this after changing root into your target system, so that you don't have to boot into a system without `linux-surface` installed.
 Follow [this guide](https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup#surface-kernel-installation) to install all necessary packages for your hardware to function (except for those on AUR).